zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_02_en-US_The_Symbiotic_Entity.md

 ═══════════════════════════════════════════════════════════════════════════════
 ```

-### 3.2 One-Way Time Machine
+### 3.2 One-Way Passage Toward Later Active Phases

-The Aetherion is effectively a **one-way time machine to the future**.
-The crew experiences compressed subjective time while external time proceeds normally.
+The Aetherion is effectively a **one-way waiting system toward later active phases**.
+The crew experiences compressed subjective time while the surrounding universe advances with the Current.
+The vessel does not enter an era before that era becomes actual; it remains embedded in the active branch while external history unfolds.

 ```
 FUTURE TRAVEL VISUALIZATION